 - There are no raw eggs, unlike traditional tiramisu!

-- It’s a wonderful after-dinner dessert!
-It’s very light, creamy and airy, but not heavy or too boozy – just perfect for a dinner party!
+- It’s a wonderful after-dinner dessert as it's very light, creamy and airy, but not heavy or too boozy.
+I think it's just perfect for a dinner party!

 - You can omit the alcohol all together if you want, or play around with different kinds of coffee.
 You could even add decaffeinated coffee, instead!